katsith-emc/cut-and-build/works/study-01/index.md

 ![Vertical planes painted gray to recede within the form, contrasted against the remaining white surfaces, Study 1, 2026](3studygray1.webp)

-An operation in contrast.
-The vertical planes — the largest area within the form — are painted gray, an attempt to make them "recede" against the surrounding white.
+The vertical planes — the largest formal element in this work — are deliberately painted gray, chosen not as color but as contrast, to isolate that element from the rest of the form.
+And an accident becomes part of the record: black paint has adhered to one overhanging face, not applied but deposited in the process.
+Intention chose where gray would go; accident decided where black would land.
+Both marks now belong to the work, and neither can be told apart.

 ### [NFT #3: Partial Color: Gray — View on OpenSea →](https://opensea.io/item/polygon/0xb5cf09c66e6deb732bb96b57b6a15d807a1c8905/4)
 ---